hannesbecher/RE-tools/README.md

 # RE-tools

-##EMPSEB21

-Consider sending your students to EMPSEB21!
-EMPSEB is a prestigeous student-lead conference for Evolutionary Biology taking place in stirling this year.
-It is being partly funded by ESEB.
-Check out http://empseb21.bio.ed.ac.uk/

 ##Introduction

 This is a collection of scripts to process the output files of RepeatExplorer (RE).
 RE is a pipeline to analyse the repetitive genome content using low coverage high throughput sequencing data (Novák et al. 2010, Novák et al. 2013).